JosieRice/Handlebars-Dev-Server/README.md

 # Handlebars-Dev-Server
-A local server for streamlining development with Handlebars
+A local server for streamlining development with Handlebars.